Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 Walk past rows of grand neoclassical buildings on one side — former banks, consulates, and trading houses — and look across the Huangpu River to see the futuristic skyline of Pudong, featuring the famous Oriental Pearl Tower and Shanghai Tower.

 Whether you visit during the day or return at night to see the skyline lit up, a stroll along the Bund is a must on any Shanghai itinerary.
-It’s where the city’s rich history and bold modernity meet face to face.
+It’s where the city’s rich history and bold modernity meet face-to-face.

 Explore Yu Garden — A Glimpse into Traditional Shanghai